jakobo/botscripten/README.md

 1. Acquire [tweego](https://www.motoslave.net/tweego/) and place it in your development path.
 2. Check out this repository
-3. run `yarn install` to install your dependencies
+3. run `npm install` to install your dependencies
-4. run `yarn dev` to start developing using the twee files in the `examples` folder
+4. run `npm run dev` to start developing using the twee files in the `examples` folder

 - Examples are available under `http://localhost:3000`
 - TEST_Botscripten can be installed in Twine from `http://localhost:3001/Botscripten`
 - When you are done developing/testing, be sure to remove the TEST_Botscripten format.
 If you forget, just restart the dev server so Twine doesn't complain every time you start it up

-For local testing convienence, we have a `yarn tweego` command.
+For local testing convienence, we have a `npm run tweego` command.
 It ensures that Botscripten is in the `tweego` path before performing a build.

-As an example, the sample document was converted from Twine to Twee using the command `yarn tweego -d ./stories/sample.html -o ./examples/sample.twee`.
+As an example, the sample document was converted from Twine to Twee using the command `npm run tweego -- -d ./stories/sample.html -o ./examples/sample.twee`.
 (You may need to manually edit the html file to set the format to "Botscripten")

 # Acknowledgements